 In agriculture, healthcare and other living systems, can we create a repertoire of models or schemas?
 Mathematical models may serve as "engines" in backend applications ingesting contextually relevant data.
 Users can interact through Scratch-type tools on mobile UI (phones).
 From the miniscule arsenal of our knowledge, even the known factors which may affect the efficiency of nitrogen use in agriculture are far too numerous to design an adequate "efficiency" metric or target outcome using the retrosynthetic approach (where we first create a target or a metric as the goal).
 If we could find that target, we could work backwards to determine how to arrive at that targeted outcome by adjusting the "levers" within the interconnected systems.
-The latter may "sound" like the highly flawed back propagation algorithm (ref 768) but it is not.
-It is the tried, true and credible retrosynthetic approach proven by Elias J. Corey (ref 290).
+The latter may "sound" like the (flawed) back propagation algorithm but it is not.
+Is it the tried and true retrosynthetic approach (ref 291) by Elias J. Corey?